Saturday, June 30, 2018

 The story of Dzogchen’s first transmission to Tibetans in the 8th century is recounted in the Vairocana biography called the Great Mask, as well as in the post-1263 CE history of Indian and Tibetan Buddhism by Khepa Deyu.
 Two Tibetan men, Vairocana and Legdrug, were given an imperial commission, equipped with enough gold to fill a hind's hide, to bring back Buddhist teachings from India.
 Here is a rough translation from the Deyu (pp. 309-310).
 You need to understand that the Dzogchen masters of India as a whole regarded it as a matter of utmost importance that their spiritual treasure should never be allowed to escape India.
 The one and only Dzogchen master who agreed to help them was Śrīsiṃha:

 “You came here accompanied by much hardship.
-As for conferring the teachings, I will do so.
+When it comes to conferring the teachings, I will do so.
 But the method of conferring them is quite a difficult one.
-If it becomes known that I have conferred them upon you, we shall all three be in danger for our lives, so we must act with skillful methods.”
+If it becomes known that I have conferred them upon you, all three of us would be in danger for our lives, so we must act with skillful methods.”
 He [Śrīsiṃha] stuck his two disciples inside the skin bag made from the pelt of a hind.
 On their heads he planted feathers of the magpie.
 The teacher put them inside a copper water pot placed upon a tripod made up of three boulders.
 He closed the opening of it with a stone slate.
 On top of that he placed a large clay pot in which he himself stayed.
 Boring a hole through the clay, he spoke down to them through a copper trumpet.
 By day he taught them the teachings of cause and effect.
 At midnight he taught them the Rig pa khu byug, the Rtsal chen sprug pa, the Yul kun nas ’jug pa, the Khyung chen lding ba and the Rdo la gser zhun.* Then he asked them if they were satisfied.
-Legdrug said he was satisfied and, hoping for honor and recognition, returned early.
-But he was killed on his way back to Tibet by a borderguard.
-Vairocana said he was not satisfied, so the teacher went on to teach him the Nam mkha’ che, Rmad du byung ba and Man ngag rgya mtsho’i klong.
+Legdrug said he was satisfied and, hoping for honor and recognition, returned to Tibet early.
+But he was killed on his way back by a borderguard.
+Vairocana quite the contrary said he was not satisfied, so the teacher went on to teach him the Nam mkha’ che, Rmad du byung ba and Man ngag rgya mtsho’i klong.
 When asked if he was satisfied, he said, “Yes, now I am satisfied.”

 (*I didn’t translate the Tibetan text titles, because it is such a problem to do these titles justice in English, even more so than the texts themselves.
 Besides, you can conveniently locate a list of them in the Wikipedia, with translations not entirely satisfying, but not at all bad, really.)